 2. M. Loreti, Teoria degli errori e fondamenti di statistica, http://wwwcdf.pd.infn.it/labo/INDEX.html (2005).

 Lectures and laboratory activity.
 Lectures, laboratory exercises, lectures on computer (software facilities, scientific computing, acquisition and treatment of data, experiment simulations).

 Assessment methods and criteria

 The laboratory work is accounted for by written reports, one for each weekly laboratory experiment.
-At the end of the course an oral examination and, in case of not positive evaluation during the course, a laboratory experience might be required.
+During the course, some written exercises concerning the theory and the laboratory experiences will be proposed.
+At the end of the course an oral and written examination and, in case of not positive evaluation during the course, a laboratory experience will be required.

 The course is split up into two periods: 6 CFU in the first semester and 6 CFU in the second semester.
 There is a single final exam at the end of the second semester.